 As Lottie's Lead Care Expert, I work closely with families each day to understand their unique elderly care needs and preferences.
 My role involves guiding families and care seekers from the initial consultation through to the start of care, ensuring a smooth and supportive experience.
 We specialise in matching care seekers with the right care homes or home care services, considering their specific health requirements, such as round-the-clock nursing care and dementia care, as well as personal preferences like homes with gardens or those that accommodate couples.

-In November 2023, I became the Senior Customer Care Manager of Lottie’s Care Expert team.
+In November 2023, I became the Senior Customer Care Manager of Lottie’s Care Expert team, before becoming the Customer Care Lead in November 2024.
 In this capacity, I oversee all team operations across Lottie and Seniorcare By Lottie, our eldercare employee benefits service.
 My experience and qualifications in health and social care, alongside my expertise in the elder care space, allow me to help families find the best care for their needs.

 As an expert in care, I’ve been covered in leading publications such as The Daily Mirror, Hello! and Yahoo Life UK, talking about relevant topics such as Alzheimer’s disease and dementia care, menopause and the challenges of juggling work responsibilities and elder care.